youndon/Flares/src/main/kotlin/AtlasJ/File hierarchies.md

 ##### Conclusion

 We've learned how multiple directories and files can be incorporated in a complex hierarchy.
 We've considered several methods to traverse file hierarchies and illustrated them with an example.
-However, these methods allow developing general algorithms to traverse any file hierarchy.
+However, these methods allow developing FP.general algorithms to traverse any file hierarchy.
 We skipped the `null` checking to simplify the example, but do not forget about checking it in your programs to avoid NPE.